Tax time comes for everyone. There’s no escaping it. And there are terrible consequences if you don’t file a return at all.

 The ubiquity of the internet is wonderful in a lot of ways.
 One such way is that, in theory, you can do anything online from anywhere.
 But there are a few caveats, of course, especially if you’re e-filing your taxes.

 For starters, it isn’t always easy to maintain a stable internet connection outside your home.
 That goes double if you’re on the road or overseas.
-Another problem might simply be forgetting to pack some key piece of information that you need to file.
+Another problem might simply be forgetting to pack some key pieces of information that you need to file.

 If you know you won’t be home for the tax deadline, it’s safer to request an extension and handle all the paperwork when it’s in one place.